knh11545/openrefine4entrez/AWMF.md

 ```

+### Number of records found

+The total number of records found after deduplication within AWMF by AWMF guideline ID is the number of rows displayed by OpenRefine at this stage above the table.

 ## Export of guideline data

 We are finished altering the data in the OpenRefine project.
 So we export an [archival copy of the project](data/AWMF/Search_AWMF_Guideline_Register_after_deduplication.openrefine.tar.gz) as described above.

 Now we can export the deduplicated guideline records.

 ### Export data to a RIS file using the Templating Export